作為Android應用程序開發者都知道android是一個“碎片化”的世界。多種系統版本、多種尺寸、多種分辨率、多種機型,還有不同的廠商定制的不同ROM,你開發的應用會在不可預期的手機上報錯。這給開發適配帶來不小的難度。這篇文章會告訴我們怎麼解決這個問題。

 large: Screens that are of similar size to a medium-density VGA screen.
 The minimum layout size for a large screen is approximately 480x640 dp units.
 Examples are VGA and WVGA medium density screens.

 xlarge: Screens that are considerably larger than the traditional medium-density HVGA screen.
 The minimum layout size for an xlarge screen is approximately 720x960 dp units.
 In most cases, devices with extra large screens would be too large to carry in a pocket and would most likely be tablet-style devices.
-Added in API level 9.

-Note: Using a size qualifier does not imply that the resources are only for screens of that size.
+only for screens of that size.
 If you do not provide alternative resources with qualifiers that better match the current device configuration, the system may use whichever resources are the best match.

-Caution: If all your resources use a size qualifier that is larger than the current screen, the system will not use them and your application will crash at runtime (for example, if all layout resources are tagged with the xlarge qualifier, but the device is a normal-size screen).
+not use them and your application will crash at runtime (for example, if all layout resources are tagged with the xlarge qualifier, but the device is a normal-size screen).

 Added in API level 4.